Doom Bar: In literature

 The mermaid legend extends beyond the creation of the Doom Bar.
 In 1939 Samuel Williamson declared there are mermaids comparable to Sirens who lie in the shallow waters and draw in ships to be wrecked.
 In addition, "the distressful cry of a woman bewailing her dead" is said to be heard after a storm where lives are lost on the sandbar.

 Rosamund Watson's "Ballad of Pentyre Town" uses the sandbank for imagery to elicit feelings of melancholy when talking of giving up everything for love.
 A Victorian poem by Alice E. Gillington, "The Doom-Bar", relates the story of a girl who gave an engraved ring to the man she loved before he sailed away across the Doom Bar, breaking her heart.
 Four years later, when the tide was lower than usual, her friends persuaded her to walk out on the sand where she found the ring inside a scallop.
-Realising he must have tossed it aside on the night he left, she resolved not to remain heart-broken, but to sail out to sea herself.
+Realising he must have tossed it aside on the night he left, she resolved not to remain heartbroken, but to sail out to sea herself.

 A play, The Doom Bar, about smuggling and wrecking was written in the early 1900s by Arthur Hansen Bush.
 Although there was no interest in London it was well received in America, and was scheduled to tour in Chicago and New York.
 A series of mishaps, blamed on the legendary wrecker Cruel Coppinger, culminating in a fire at Baltimore, caused the play to be considered cursed by America's actors' unions and its members were banned from appearing in it.